24. The Hospital

 Late in the process of passing the amendments, one senator, from Arkansas, tacked on what seemed like an insignificant addition: the “Grants to States for Medical Assistance Programs” — usually referred to thereafter as Medicaid.
 Arkansas was one of the poorer states, and this program would arrange for the federal government to match the state’s funds when they paid for their citizens to receive care — regardless of their age, unlike Medicare — if the patients did not have the resources to pay for it on their own.

 Medicaid was never intended to pay for mental health care.
 In fact, the bill’s author specifically tried to rule that out, designating the federal funds to only be paid out for nursing costs “other than services in an institution for mental diseases.”
-At the same time, this definition meant that Medicaid could still pay for “community-based” care — and so, the incentive to move chronically ill patients out of the hospital, a trend already gathering momentum, grew even stronger: every day that a Medicaid patient spent in the ward was one that the state would have to pay for, but once they were discharged, the patient would become the federal government’s responsibility.
+At the same time, this definition meant that Medicaid could still pay for “community-based” care — and so, the incentive to move chronically ill patients out of the hospital, a trend already gathering momentum, grew even stronger: every day that a Medicaid patient spent in the ward was one that the state would have to pay for all by itself, but once they were discharged, not only would the cost of their care drop dramatically, but the federal government would resume paying for its half again.

 * * *